laustindasauce/laustindasauce.github.io/README.md

 * Open in new tab since there isn't a link back to home page
 * Removed Facebook since I don't really use Facebook
 * Move these to their own page

+## Projects
+* [Adam Alston](https://github.com/adamalston/v1) has his website open-source as well..
+I pulled the styles for this page from there
+* I also got the idea for the footer/header on pages from his website.
+* Program language logos all from [Logo Wine](https://www.logo.wine/Technology)

 ## Next Project
 * Uses my [backend](https://github.com/abspen1/go-backend) to persist data